emerge-lang/compiler/docs/inheritance.md

 those declared in the interface declaration.
 An interface can `override` functions from a parent interface to refine the signature of certain functions.
 LSP applies, of course.

-The set of inherited member functions for a `class A` is the set of member functions defined or inherited from all its supertypes.
+The set of inherited member functions for a `class A` is the set of member functions inherited from all its supertypes.
 Member functions are unique by their signature only.
 Diamond problems have to be resolved by the programmer in the declaration of `class A`.